-T he extract of Annual Return in form MGT - 9 for the Financial Year 2015-16 has beenenclosed with this report as Annexure 1.
+T he extract of Annual Return in form MGT - 9 for financial year 2017-18 has beenenclosed forming part of the report as Annexure 1.

-6. Board of Directors and Meetings of Board
+6. Board of Directors and Meetings of the

-The Board is properly constituted with appropriate mix of executive and independentdirectors to maintain the independence of the Board and to separate the Board functions ofgovernance and management.
+The Board is adequately constituted with an mix of executive non-executive andindependent directors to maintain the independence of the Board and to separate the Boardfunctions of governance and management.

 7. Loan Guarantees and Investments under Section 186

-During the financial year 2015-16 the company has not granted any loan or extended anyguarantee or provided any security in connection with the loans to other companies or madeany investments under Section 186 of the Companies Act 2013 and hence no disclosure isrequired to be made.
+During the financial year 2017-18 the Company has not granted any loan or extended anyguarantee or provided any security in connection with the loans to other companies or madeany investments under Section 186 of of the Companies Act 2013 and hence no disclosure isrequired to be made.

-Please refer to note no.12 to Notes on Accounts for details of all investments earliermade by the company.
+Please refer to note no.5 of Notes to Accounts for details of all investments made bythe Company earlier.

 8. Contracts or Arrangements with Related Parties

-The particulars of contracts or arrangements with related parties referred to inSection 188(1) of the Companies Act 2013 for the Financial Year 2015-16 in the prescribedformat AOC - 2 has been enclosed with this report as Annexure 2.
+The particulars of contracts or arrangements with related parties referred to inSection 188(1) of the Companies Act 2013 for the financial year 2017-18 in theprescribed format AOC - 2 has been enclosed with this report as Annexure 2.

 9. Material Changes Affecting the Financial Position of the Company